20 Women Set To Dominate The International Cannabis Space In 2019

 Disclosure: New Frontier Data is a Benzinga content partner.

-3. Jessica Billingsley
+3. Jessica Billinglsey

 Jessica Billingsley is set to become the first female CEO at a Nasdaq-traded cannabis company.